Friday, May 25, 2007

 trip taken with that friend, and another buddy.
 We rode from Boulder to Kansas City to see a White Sox/Royals game...and to Lawrence Kansas, (where my

 girlfriend at the time was pursuing postgraduate degrees in Education at KU).
-A great trip, with lots of memories...but I'll be honest, one of them involved that last few hundred miles on the motorcycle on the return home - our heinies were as tender as Kansas City steaks.
+A great trip, with lots of memories...but I'll be honest, one of them involved that return trip, which we blitzed through at a fast pace to beat a storm.
+The last couple hundred miles on the motorcycles left our heinies as tender as Kansas City BBQ.

 Tuesday, May 22, 2007